 How to Level the Bow in New World

-In order to effectively level the bow it’s recommended to take abilities that do high Area of Effect Damage.
+In order to effectively level the bow, it’s recommended to take abilities that do high Area of Effect Damage.
 This will allow you to group mobs together and quickly kill them for fast weapon experience.

 It’s recommended that you start by putting a point into the Evasive Tactics passive.
 This will increase your damage by a significant amount after each dodge.
-You’ll then want to take your 3 activity abilities with your next 3 bow level ups in the following order: Rain of Arrows, Poison Shot, and then Penetrating Shot.
+You’ll then want to take your 3 activity abilities with your next 3 bow level-ups in the following order: Rain of Arrows, Poison Shot, and then Penetrating Shot.

 Next you’ll want to begin upgrading your activate abilities and begin putting additional points into your passive abilities.
 It’s recommended that you take:

-Dodge and Weave
+- Dodge and Weave

-Blood Soaked Arrow
+- Blood Soaked Arrow